-Make this year’s gift exchange the best of all with these seven great tips and the free printable gift exchange game idea!
+Make this year’s gift exchange the best of all with these seven great tips and the free printable gift exchange cards and game idea!

 Tips for Hosting the Best Gift Exchange

 #1 – Pick your theme and stick with it.